narmeshnigam/omvix/readme_files/readme_for_homeowners.md

 ### 🔹 Section 5: Homeowner Testimonial

 - **Testimonial**:
-  “As frequent travelers, Omvix solutions have given us complete control over our home from anywhere in the world.
+  “As frequent travelers, iSwift solutions have given us complete control over our home from anywhere in the world.
 Absolute peace of mind.”
   — *Mr. & Mrs. Vikram Singh, Greater Noida*

 ---